alexiscrack3/git-cheat-sheet/README.md

 git mv <source> <destination>
 ```

-Alternate way way to move or rename a file, directory or symlink.
+Alternate way to move or rename a file, directory or symlink.

 ```bash
 mv <old-name> <new-name>